karlssberg/Motiv/Karlssberg.Motiv/Or/Or.md

 record Store(decimal ShopLiftingRatePercentage);
 var store = new Store(5);

-var isHighRiskLocationSpec = Spec
+var isAtRiskLocationSpec = Spec
     .Build<Store>(store => store.ShopLiftingRatePercentage > 3)
     .WhenTrue("the store has high incidents of shop lifting") .WhenFalse("the store has low incidents of shop lifting") .CreateSpec();

-var isHighRiskLocation = isHighRiskLocationSpec.IsSatisfiedBy(store);
+var isAtRiskLocation = isAtRiskLocationSpec.IsSatisfiedBy(store);
-var isProductAtHighRiskOfTheft = isProductAtHighRiskOfTheftSpec.IsSatisfiedBy(store);
+var isProductAtRiskOfTheft = isProductAtRiskOfTheftSpec.IsSatisfiedBy(store);

-var isExtaSecurityNeeded = isProductAtHighRiskOfTheft | isHighRiskLocation;
+var isExtaSecurityNeeded = isProductAtRiskOfTheft | isAtRiskLocation;

 isExtaSecurityNeeded.Satisfied; // returns true
-isExtaSecurityNeeded.Reason; // returns "the product is at high risk of theft | the store has high incidents of shop lifting" isExtaSecurityNeeded.Assertions; // returns ["the product is at high risk of theft", "the store has high incidents of shop lifting"]
+isExtaSecurityNeeded.Reason; // returns "the product is at risk of theft | the store has high incidents of shop lifting" isExtaSecurityNeeded.Assertions; // returns ["the product is at risk of theft", "the store has high incidents of shop lifting"]
 ```